hpfahl/storyblok-nuxt-routes/README.md

 Your access token.
 This token allows you to access your content and can be generated in the Storyblok dashboard at app.storyblok.com.

+##### languages

+Your languages.
+If you have multilanguage content and use field level translations provide your languages here.

 ## Usage

 `nuxt.config.js`